ctal09/Cinema/README.md

 # ClassProject
-It is my repo of Class Project in 4th Sem in BCA
+It is my repo of Class Project in 4th Sem in BCA <br>
 This is my first manual commit.